harmonize-tools/socio4health/docs/source/index.rst

 * **Load:**

-  * Consolidate transformed data into a cohesive relational database.
+  * Consolidate transformed data into a cohesive database.

 * **Query:**

   * Conduct precise queries and apply transformations to meet specific criteria.

-* **AI Query & Visualization:**

-  * Use natural language input to query data (from values to subsets).

 Who should use socio4health?
 ----------------------------